Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 A competitor’s launch does not have to result in lost share.
 This article explores the mechanics of “counter-launch” planning—a proactive defensive strategy designed to protect high-value “workhorse” products and extend their lifecycle through calculated market responses.
-Link to the Article
+Read the strategic analysis on Orchestrating the Product Counter-Launch.

 Business Wargaming: Optimizing Strategy, Strategic Foresight and Outcomes in the Pharmaceutical Sector (original language: Spanish)